Impact Of Climate Change In Singapore

 A warmer climate creates heat stress and discomfort, with the elderly most at risk.

-Urban areas tend to be warmer due to the replacement of natural land cover with buildings and other infrastructure that retain or produce heat.
-Higher annual temperatures can also lead to heat stress as well as greater use of air-conditioning, increasing Singapore’s energy demands.
+Rising temperatures will negatively affect urban areas, which already tend to be warmer due to the replacement of natural land cover with buildings and other infrastructure that retain or produce heat.
+Higher temperatures can also lead to thermal discomfort, which may require greater use of air-conditioning, increasing Singapore’s energy demands.
 This in turn results in higher domestic carbon emissions.

 Food security